Are you concerned that you or a loved one is suffering from anxiety?

 We can help

 Anxiety disorders respond very well to treatment.
 Depending on the type of anxiety and its severity generally most anxiety disorders are treated with behavioural therapy, exercise, relaxation techniques and in some cases medication.
-At Byron Private we understand the importance of a holistic integrated approach to the treatment of anxiety and have weaved throughout the program a range of proven complementary therapies.
+At Byron Private we understand the importance of a holistic anxiety treatment and have weaved throughout the program a range of proven complementary therapies.
 We believe in the healing power of nature with our rehabilitation centre set in the hinterland of Byron Bay, surrounded by abundant wildlife and fauna far removed from a clinical atmosphere.